Early support activities

 • reduce the amount of sick leave and disability, as well as the costs they entail

-• assist supervisors and employees to quickly deal with concerns and problems,
+• assist supervisors and employees to promptly resolving concerns and problems

 • support employees’ return to work after a sick leave.